kopi-cloud/cabbage/doc/example/sb-auth-restore/readme.md

+This directory is a standalone project  - it's not part of the Cabbage app.
-Example project for showing the auth issue I'm having with supabase.
+The project's purpose is to show the auth issue I was having with supabase in a simplified context.

 Published at: https://rabbit-sb-auth-restore.netlify.app/